-5 Wastewater
+5 WASTEWATER

 Where community specific guidelines are available these shall be taken into consideration throughout the design and construction of subdivisions and development.
+Where community specific considerations cannot be met, written acceptance of an alternative method shall be obtained from the Council.